Reis-McMillan/Puentes-NIH-Reformatter/README.md

 # Puentes-NIH-Reformatter
-This is a simple, user-friendly program which allows RAs with the Purdue Puentes Project to quickly reformat NIH health data.
+This is a simple, user-friendly program which allows RAs with the Purdue Puentes Project to quickly reformat NIH health data on a Windows computer.

 ## Requirements
-The only requirement to download and run this program is that the OS being run is Windows.
+- Python 3.10 installed
+- Pandas library installed
+- Tkinter library installed
+- Windows OS

 ## Installation
-Click [here](https://github.com/Reis-McMillan/Puentes-NIH-Reformatter/blob/171495f00ee1f0a8c82711c986ffaa8273162d57/dist/main.exe) and you will be taken to the location of the program file; click the button labeled "Download".
-NOTE: Beacuse the file is a `.exe` file, your browser may try to block the download.
+Click [here]() to download the program.
+The script can be moved to any directory and it should be able to run from there.
+If the user wishes, they can choose to create a Desktop shortcut or simply keep the script in the Desktop directory.